-Dome 375 also contains four structures that serve as an office area, a control area, and rooms for donning and doffing anti-contamination clothing.
-These structures are support structures and will not be used to store hazardous waste.
+Dome 375 also contains four structures that served as an office area, a control area, and rooms for donning and doffing anti-contamination clothing.
+These structures were support structures and were not used to store hazardous waste.
 A single non-intrusive waste characterization structure, TA-54-0362, Real-Time Radiography (RTR) system #1 (RTR1) was removed from TA-54 Pad 11 in 2016.